Useful tips and information for people arriving at and traveling from Budapest’s Liszt Ferenc International Airport.

 Using any of the above-mentioned traveling methods keep in mind to head toward Liszt Ferenc Airport.

 The map of Liszt Ferenc International Airport

 Parking at the Liszt Ferenc Airport

-This parking garage will be built at the Terminal Car Park, where short-term parking was available, so we can’t use this parking area at the moment, I mean we can, just at a different location: it replaced the Holiday Plus Car Park, which closed due to this, and is a short walk from Terminal 2A.
+This parking garage will be built at the Terminal Car Park, where short-term parking was available, so we can’t use this parking area at the moment, I mean we can, just at a different location: it replaced the Holiday Plus Car Park, which closed due to this and is a short walk from Terminal 2A.

-Tip: At the Premium Car Park of Terminal 2 and at the Terminal Car Park parking is free of charge without validation for 5 minutes, maximum twice a day.
+Tip: At the Premium Car Park of Terminal 2 and at the Terminal Car Park, parking is free of charge without validation for 5 minutes, maximum twice a day.

 You can book your parking spot at the airport here.